bSchnepp/PathToolKit/README.md

 	- Vector-based graphics.
 (Currently sort-of supported in a terrible manner.)

-	- Support for raster graphics if you really want it.

 	- Preference to render surfaces in Vulkan/OpenGL whenever possible.

+	- Themes based on CSS3, allowing for customization of almost everything.

 Completed features:

 	- Colors.
-In a bad way.
-	- Some shapes.
-Not all.
-Not enough.
+That's really about it.
+No gradient support yet.
+	- Drawing of some shapes is supported, more being added.

 Roadmap:

-	- Within 4 months, start getting a Vulkan backend up.
+	- Within 4 months, start getting a Vulkan backend up (to do rendering of components before putting them on the X window).

 	- Complete a real program with PathToolKit in 1 year.
+[A rewrite of FreedomWriter or basic file manager or something.]
 ___
 PathToolKit also has a sample folder for some programs utilizing the library.
 These are located in the 'Samples' folder.